everydaysecurity/everydaysecurity/UpdatingOSandApps.md

 - Click on “Software Update”
 - Turn on “Install IOS Updates” under “Automatic Updates”

+Windows 10 is set by default to update your operating system automatically.
+But it is a good idea to check if it is turned on.
+Windows 10:
+- Select the "Windows" icon on the bottom left of your screen
+- Click on the "Settings" icon
+- Go to "Update & Security"
+- If it says "You're up to date" then you do not have to click on "Check for updates"

 <h2>Automatically Updating Apps</h2>
 Android:
 - Open the “Google Play Store” app